Lithuanian Zoo

-The zoo was initiated in 1935 by famous Lithuanian zoologist Tadas Ivanauskas and opened on 1 July 1938 with 40 animals.
-These creatures were either personally owned by T. Ivanauskas or were gifts from other zoos.
-Within one year, the number grew to 150.
+The zoo was founded by the renowned Lithuanian zoologist Tadas Ivanauskas and opened on 1 July 1938 with 40 animals.
+His prime objective was to educate the visiting public about nature protection and to promote the conservation of endangered species.
+Within one year, the number of animal grew to 150.
 The zoo currently has 2166 animals, and is classed as a medium-size zoo according to European zoo standards.
 It experienced funding difficulties during the 2000s.
+Lithuanian zoo was renovated in 2023.